John Henry Williams (baseball): Business

 In 1992, during the height of the sports card boom, John Henry, along with Grand Slam Marketing, founded a sports card company called the Ted Williams Card Company.
 The company issued two baseball and one football set (all three composed of retired players) over the next three years before it folded in 1995.

-In 1999, he ran an internet service provider under the name hitter.net (formally known as Hitter Communications) that offered "nationwide" dial-up Internet access.
+In 1999, he ran an Internet service provider (ISP) under the name hitter.net (formally known as Hitter Communications) that offered "nationwide" dial-up Internet access.
 The "nationwide" dial up service was offered as a white label product of AT&T with local dialup being provided by equipment at the Hitter.Net offices in Hernando, Florida.
 The company was considered to be one of the largest ISPs within the Tampa Bay area.
 Hitter.Net was assigned a dedicated account team and was onsite weekly 2 to 3 times a week, the sales led also which handled most of the larger ISPs within the region.
 John Henry also owned an adult web hosting company by the name of Strictly Hosting.
 The ISP went out of business in 2001 after filing for bankruptcy protection and was acquired by Earthlink.
 The adult web hosting company also went out of business during 2001 and was sold to another adult web hosting company which continued its operations for a few years afterward.